Overview of Problem

 - Open Control Panel > Programs > Programs and Features.

-- You should see Box Tools in the list of programs:
+- Confirm Box Tools appears in the list of installed programs.

 - Click the Processes tab.

-- You should see both Box Edit and Box Local Com Service under Background Processes:
+- Verify both Box Edit and Box Local Com Service appear under Background Processes.

-- You should see both Box Edit and Box Local Com Service with a status of Enabled:
+- Verify both Box Edit and Box Local Com Service have a status of Enabled.

-- If Box Tools is installed using the MSI installer by an administrator, Box Local Com Service runs as a service (not listed in the Startup tab); please verify it is running via services.msc and contact your IT team if needed.
+Note: If Box Tools was installed using the MSI installer by an administrator, Box Local Com Service runs as a Windows service (not listed in the Startup tab).
+Verify it is running via services.msc and contact your IT team if needed

-- If either of these has a status of Disabled, follow the resolution steps below.
+- If either process has a status of Disabled, follow “To fix Box Edit being set to Disabled” below.

 - Box Tools v4 requires the ability to communicate with its Box Local Com Server by making requests to 127.0.0.1:17223 (or 127.0.0.1:17224 if port 17223 is occupied) over HTTP.